 When it comes to food, Philadelphia is well known for its regional fare, including cheesesteaks, soft pretzels, water ice, and hoagies.

 When in Philadelphia, a visit to Passyunk Avenue to sample Pat’s and Geno’s Steaks is a must.
 Philadelphia has a lot more than cheesesteak sandwiches though.
 With more than 700 Zagat-rated restaurants, an eclectic food truck scene, and Philadelphia’s iconic Reading Terminal Market, Philadelphia’s fantastic food scene is quickly emerging as one of the country’s finest culinary destinations.
 Whether Iron Chefs, cooking-show stars, or restaurant royalty, epicurean masters are spicing up every corner of the city, making it the perfect place to try the hottest dining trends.
-Just make sure you leave room for dessert at National Geographic’s number one worldwide location to enjoy ice cream, Capogiro Gelato.

 For more information on Philadelphia’s impressive culinary options, visit the following sites:

 On campus, Temple is known for it’s food trucks and any Temple student will be happy to tell you their favorite lunch stop.
 Offering a wide range of food styles, authentic ethnic tastes, and price ranges, there is a food truck with something for everyone’s taste buds and budget.
 From the Bagel Hut located just outside Klein Hall to the Crepe Truck at the Tyler School of Art, to a number of fruit and smoothie trucks sprinkled around campus, there are a plethora of options.